 Alas in the times when I’m feeling good there is no family to share the good times with and by family I mean MY family, a wife, children, grandchildren.
-I missed out on that, stupid decisions and wrong choices on my part I guess This is just one more thing I bury deep inside because when I express it to family members they don’t understand the hole it has left in my soul, they feel as if I am not valuing them.
-This could be further from the truth I know how much they love me and I love them but as close as we are they’re not MY family not my wife, my children, my grandchildren.
+I missed out on that, stupid decisions and wrong choices on my part I guess.
+This is just one more thing I bury deep inside.
+Because when I express it to family members they don’t understand the hole it has left in my soul, they feel as if I am not valuing them.
+That of could not be further from the truth I know how much they love me and I love them but as close as we are they’re not MY family not my wife, my children, my grandchildren.
 It’s something I have always dreamed I would experience in my life but never have.
 Instead I look on with jealousy as others share stories of their child’s success or even failures.
 Their lives with their spouses good and bad.
 Especially the bad because they found a way to work through it while it seems it was always easier for people to walk away from me.
 Am I that hard to love?
 Is it not worth the effort to try and make it work with me?
-Has anyone really loved me?
+Has anyone ever really loved me?